SavaLione/savalione.com/pages/about.md

 layout: page
 title: About
 date:   2019-11-03
-last_modified_at: 2022-08-02 20:28:00
+last_modified_at: 2023-10-25 13:25:00
-description: "savalione.com about me"
+description: "About Me"
 permalink: /about/
 ---
-Hello!

-My name is Saveliy Pototskiy, also known as savalione.
+Hi!
+My name is Savelii Pototskii.

-I'm a C++ software developer and network engineer.
+I am a software developer specializing in backend applications, performance optimization, network side applications and open source software.

-## Work experience:

-My experience as network engineer starts in 2010 with Ubuntu 10.

-From 2012 to 2015, I administered servers on Ubuntu.

-From 2015 to 2017, I worked as a network engineer.

-From 2018 to the present, I work in the company as a software engineer.
-My responsibilities as a software engineer include:
-* Design and development of server software.
-* Architecture development of client-server applications.
-* Unit testing.
-* C++ software optimization.

-My responsibilities as a network engineer include:
-* System administration of a complex of servers.
-* Development of modules for the sites, databases and web servers.
-* Network architecture development.

-### Skills
-As a software engineer I have experience in these tools:
-* C++.
-* Compilers: GCC, Clang, MinGW.
-* CMake.
-* Standard Template Library.
-* GNU Debugger (gdb).
-* OpenMP.
-* OpenCV.
-* Git.

-As a network engineer I have experience in these tools:
-* Ubuntu, Debian, FreeBSD, NetBSD.
-* pfSense.
-* Cisco IOS.
-* Nginx.
-* Zabbix.
-* Grafana.
-* Representation state transfer (Rest API).
-* Netplan.
-* ZFS.
-* Samba.
-* Databases: MariaDB, MySQL.
-* Asterisk.
+I also care deeply about presenting the benefits of open source software to the people and companies I work with because I believe open source software is the future.

+The main programming language I use is C++.

 ## Education
-* 2017-2021, Ural Federal University, Bachelor degree, Software Engineering.
+* 2017-2021, Ural Federal University, bachelor's degree in software engineering.
-* 2021-2023, Ural Federal University, Magister degree, Applied Informatics.
+* 2021-2023, Ural Federal University, master's degree in applied informatics.
+* 2023--TBD, Ural Federal University, PhD in information technology and telecommunications.

-## Personal information
+## Contact information
 * Email: monologuesplus@gmail.com
 * LinkedIn: [linkedin.com/in/savalione/](https://www.linkedin.com/in/savalione/)
 * Github: [github.com/SavaLione](https://github.com/SavaLione)